lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
+- June, 2022, we are organizing **The 3nd International Workshop On Human-Centric Multimedia Analysis (HUMA)** in conjunction with ACM Multimedia 2022.
+Paper submission due is **17 July 2021**.
+Welcome submissions!
+[Website](https://hcma2022.github.io/)
+- June, 2022, **four papers** was accepted by **ACM Multimedia 2022**.
+The papers and codes will be available soon.
+Congretulations to out team and collaborators!
 - June, 2022, our paper, "Part-level Action Parsing via a Pose-guided Coarse-to-Fine Framework", on IEEE ISCAS 2022 was selected as **IEEE CAS MSA-TC Best Paper Award - Honorable Mention**.
 This is the second time our team obtains this honor.
 Thanks to our collaborators!
 - June, 2022, we are organizing **The 3rd International Workshop On Human-Centric Multimedia Analysis (HUMA)** with ACM Multimedia 2022.
 Paper submission due: 10 August 2022.
 [Website](https://hcma2022.github.io/)
 - March, 2022, the [Gait3D dataset](https://gait3d.github.io/) and the [code](https://github.com/Gait3D/Gait3D-Benchmark) in our CVPR 2022 paper are now released!
 Any research can obtain the dataset by signing an agreement.